Inelastic Boltzmann equation under shear heating

-\begin{proof} First, we need to choose the solution $B$ for the stationary second moment equation \eqref{stableeq} with the scaling parameter $\beta$.
-As shown in \cite[Lem.~4.16]{JamesEtAl17SSP} with perturbation argument, for sufficiently small \( \|A\| \ll 1 \), there exist a \( \beta \in \mathbb{R} \) and a nontrivial symmetric positive definite stationary solution \( B \) to \eqref{stableeq}.
+\begin{proof} First, we need to {show the existence of} $B$ for the stationary second moment equation \eqref{stableeq} with the scaling parameter $\beta$. {By similar perturbation arguments as} in \cite[Lemma 4.16]{JamesEtAl17SSP}, for sufficiently small \( \|A\| \ll 1 \), there exist a \( \beta \in \mathbb{R} \) and a nontrivial symmetric positive definite stationary solution \( B \) to \eqref{stableeq}.
 Moreover, $\beta$ is chosen to be the complex number with the largest real part for which \eqref{stableeq} holds, and \( B \) is normalized in this theorem with \( \mathrm{tr}(B) = 1 \).